fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

 #### game
 In game section there are four variables:

-- fast_mode: enalbe or disable the fast mode;
+- fast_mode: enable or disable the fast mode;
 - number\_of\_arenas: define the number of concurrent runs;
 - train: enable or disable train mode;
 - episodes\_number: number of episodes;